alphagov/rp-onboarding-tech-docs/README.md

 Once you're happy with your changes, you'll need to commit them to this repository.

-You can do this using the commands below or using the GitHub UI.
+You can do this using the commands below or using the GitHub Desktop Client (by pressing the "Commit to <the-name-of-the-branch>" button at the bottom of the "changes" panel).

 ```
 git add .                                       # adds any new files to your git repo